Debbie Moberly

 President

-LNCT welcomes Debbie Moberly as our newest director.
-Debbie has been involved with the Trust since 2004 as a supporter and volunteer.
+Debbie Moberly has been involved with the Trust since 2004 as a supporter and volunteer.
 She knows the Trust and believes in our mission.
 Debbie possesses exemplary leadership and communication skills that are so important in our work.
 She took on the leadership of the Resource Development Committee over two years ago and has helped us increase our revenues through grant funds for needed projects and in our annual fund raising efforts.
 Like so many in this community, Debbie has been tireless in her effort to help other local not-for-profits succeed.
 We are so very fortunate to have her join our strong and dedicated LNCT Board.

 Roxann Balmer